paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1213-special-appointments-assignments-details-and-duties.md

 <a id="section-12503"></a>
 ## § 12503.
 Ready Reserve: funeral honors duty
 **(a) Order to Duty.—** A member of the Ready Reserve may be ordered to funeral honors duty, with the consent of the member, in preparation for or to perform funeral honors functions at the funeral of a veteran as defined in [section 1491 of this title](./chapter-075-deceased-personnel.md#section-1491).
-Performance of funeral honors duty by a Reserve not on active duty shall be treated as inactive-duty training (including with respect to travel to and from such duty) for purposes of any provision of law other than sections 206 and 495 11 See References in Text note below. of title 37.
+Performance of funeral honors duty by a Reserve not on active duty shall be treated as inactive-duty training (including with respect to travel to and from such duty) for purposes of any provision of law other than sections 206 and 435 of title 37.

 **(b) Service Credit.—** A member ordered to funeral honors duty under this section shall be required to perform a minimum of two hours of such duty in order to receive—